 While the previous Altima lacked the latest safety technology, the new one raids the high-tech cupboard for nearly every major add-on introduced in the past few years.
 The list will include standard or optional rearview camera, blind-spot monitors, and lane-departure warning systems.
 All three can be ordered together in a Technology package, bundled with a navigation system.

 The new Altima has more safety gear than ever, starting with the requisite dual front, side, and curtain airbags; anti-lock brakes, traction and stability control; and tire pressure monitors.
 Nissan uses those monitors cleverly for Easy Fill, a system that lets you put air into the tires until the horn sounds--your signal that the tire pressure's reached the recommended level, no gauge required.

-The base $21,500 Altima 2.5 comes with cloth seats; power windows, locks, and mirrors; Intelligent Key with pushbutton start; air conditioning; a split-folding rear seat; manually adjusting front seats; Bluetooth with streaming audio; and an AM/FM/CD player with four speakers.
+The base Altima 2.5 checks in with cloth seats; power locks, mirrors and windows; push-button start and Intelligent key; folding rear seats, air conditioning; Bluetooth with streaming audio; and AM/FM/CD player with four speakers.

 All Altimas also get a new Drive-Assist Display, which replaces the typical trip computer and related functions with a 4.0-inch LCD screen between the gauges, depicting the car--in the correct color--in a 3D-like effect.
 The display shows information on fuel economy, trip distance, tire pressures, audio functions, and directions when a navigation system is included.